minoad/lonestarDadsCode/README.md

     * dataPrep: This is where I slice the data up for consumption.
 Github is not really fond of very large files.
 This is filtered out in the .gitignore file.
     * baseball/teams.csv: Team data since 2000.
     * baseball/cubsHittersSince2000.csv: I'm biassed.
 Sue me.
+    * austinWeatherData/austin_weather.csv: Just weather since 2000 from our area.
 * Infrastructure: Will cover means for hosting and executing code.
 * Math: Covers that math we will need.
 Will also cover notations for different segments of math.
 I absolutely promise you that this will not make it difficult for anyone.
 * Schedule: As expected this will cover the when and the where.